 Clean Energy Advance

-If you receive one or more of the following payments and you meet residency requirements you will receive the Clean Energy Advance automatically.
+If you received one or more of the following payments between May 2012 and June 2013 and met residence requirements, you would have received the Clean Energy Advance automatically.

 - Family Tax Benefit Part A and Part B